This Corporate Governance Statement sets out the Credit Corporation Group’s key governance policies and practices.

 The Board seeks members who combine a broad spectrum of experience and expertise with a reputation for integrity and localised knowledge in the jurisdictions we operate.

 Directors are chosen from external leaders in the community based upon contributions they can make to the Board and management.
-Our Board are able to challenge management in a constructive manner and drive strategic results.
+Our Board is able to challenge management in a constructive manner and drive strategic results.

 The Board comprises a majority of independent Directors and, as a collective group, offers a diversity of skills, opinion and perspectives with varying experiences, gender and demographics.
 This drives robust decision making.

-Regular review of membership is conducted by the Board to ensure the current and future members provide the mix of skills necessary to support the strategic direction, and rise to the challenges of the Group.
+Regular review of membership is conducted by the Board to ensure the current and future members provide the mix of skills necessary to support the strategic direction and rise to the challenges of the Group.